Certificate IV in Alcohol and Other Drugs

 Applicants must complete a Language, Literacy and Numeracy test as well as a Pre-Training Review to determine whether they are suitable for this course.
 Applicants then must undertake an interview and also meet the below requirements:

-You must have access to suitable technology and have high computer literacy.
+You must have access to suitable technology and have good computer literacy.

 Recommended entry Requirements: